cloudquery/docs/docs/developers/cq-gen.md

 go mod tidy
 ```

-## Running cq-gen for the first time.
+## Running cq-gen for the first time

 To run `cq-gen` you must first create a resource hcl config.
 As an example we will create the AWS CloudFormation [stacks](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/cloudformation@v1.20.0/types#Stack)